Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Results

-From the 106 programmer dataset, our baseline single sample attribution accuracy was 73\% for 500 trees.
-We note that while this is much lower than the accuracies reported by \cite{caliskan2015anonymizing}, the data itself is very different.
-The work of \cite{caliskan2015anonymizing} attributes whole source code files written privately with an average of 70 lines of code per file, while our work attributes pieces of files written publicly and collaboratively with an average of 4.9 lines of code per file.
-Intuitively, it is reasonable to believe that our dataset contains samples which are much harder to classify than those found in previous datasets.
+From the 104 programmer dataset, our baseline single sample attribution accuracy was 48.8\%, or 61.4\% when averaging over authors, compared to 5.5\% accuracy if we attribute every sample to the author with the most samples.
+Averaging over authors is also known as \emph{balanced accuracy} and compensates for unbalanced testing classes by computing accuracy for each author and then averaging those accuracies \cite{brodersen2010balanced}.
+We note that while this is much lower than the accuracy reported by Caliskan-Islam et al.~\cite{caliskan2015anonymizing}, the data itself is very different.
+That work attributes whole source code files written privately with an average of 70 lines of code per file, while our work attributes pieces of files written publicly and collaboratively with an average of 4.9 lines of code per file.
+Intuitively, it is reasonable to believe that our dataset contains samples which are much harder to classify.
+The difference in accuracy based on how we average means that overall we have more samples belonging to more difficult to attribute authors.
+We will use both measures going forward, to illustrate both a lower and higher estimate of accuracy.
+While not part of our main results, we show basic results of relaxed attribution in this environment for those interested in Appendix \ref{sec:relax}.